feczkob/CompanyDeviceRegister/README.md

 | GET    | -                 | DepartmentResponse | /{id} |

 ### How to run
+Execute the following commands to run the service:
 ```console
 $ mvn clean install
 $ docker-compose up -d